-"Lenzerheide, /’len.zer.hi.da/ has been a Swiss family favourite for years.
-It is one of the top 10 ski resorts in Switzerland, but surprisingly is still relatively unknown in the UK.
+"Lenzerheide, /’len.zer.hi.da/” has been a Swiss family favourite for years.
+It is one of the top 10 ski resorts in Switzerland but surprisingly is still relatively unknown in the UK.
+Claire Gill and her family travelled with Powder Byrne to Lenzerheide and by all accounts they had a holiday of a lifetime.

 Lenzerheide’s most famous resident is passionate about its charms.
 Roger Federer has set up home amongst its mountain peaks and it has featured in more than one Bond movie.
 For serious skiers the big deal is that in 2014 Lenzerheide was connected to Arosa – giving access to 225 slopes over three stunning valleys.
 Just next door to St Moritz and only two hours from Zurich, this part of the Graubünden region is both stunning and wonderfully accessible.